KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 # Physical Memory Format

 The physical backing memory can be created as a 32-bit floating point texture.
 Depending on which operation is being done (read vs write), the texture may be converted to a compatible format that is more convenient for us to use.
-Later in this article this will be done during shadow map rendering where we bind it as a 32-bit unsigned integer image in order to gain access to image atomic min/max.
+The main example in this article is during shadow map rendering where we bind it as a 32-bit unsigned integer image in order to gain access to image atomic min/max.

 # Method Overview